8 Mistakes to Avoid When Naming Your Business

 The first company in a category can get away with this one.
 Hence, you have General Motors, General Electric and so on.
 But once you have competition you need differentiation.
 Imagine if Yahoo! had come out as "GeneralInternetDirectory.com"?
 The name would be much more descriptive but hardly memorable.
 And, with the onslaught of new media and advertising channels, it's more important than ever to carve out your niche by displaying your uniqueness.
 Nothing does that better than a well-conceived name.

 In the zeal to start a new company, many businesses choose to use their city, state or region as part of their company name.
 While this may actually help in the beginning, it often becomes a hindrance as a company grows.
 One client came to me with complaints that he was serving more of the market than his name implied.
 He had aptly called his business St. Pete Plumbing since he hailed from St. Petersburg, Fla.
 But Yellow Page shoppers assumed that was also his entire service area.
 With a little creative tinkering, we changed the image of St. Pete from a city to St. Peter himself, complete with wings and a plumber's wrench.
 The new tagline?
 "We work miracles!"

 Many other companies have struggled with the same issue.
-Minnesota Manufacturing and Mining was growing beyond its industry and their state.
+Minnesota Manufacturing and Mining was growing beyond its industry and its state.
 To avoid limiting it growth, it became 3M, a company now known for innovation.
 Kentucky Fried Chicken is now KFC, de-emphasizing the regional nature of the original name.
 Both of these companies made strategic moves to avoid stifling their growth.
 Learn from them, and you'll avoid this potential bottleneck from the beginning.